smeriwether/merimerimeri.com/_posts/2022-02-27-home-office.md

 a sit-stand desk from Fully, specifically the 60-inch by 30-inch bamboo desktop with a programmable sit-stand frame.
 The size is perfect, I don't think I'll ever get a smaller table top to use as my primary office table.
 The sit-stand frame is great too, with a click of a button I can sit or stand at the perfect height for me.
 I haven't owned the table top long enough to comment on it's durability but so far I'm loving it.

+Sitting on top of my desk is the [Grovemade Desk Shelf](https://grovemade.com/product/wood-desk-shelf/?initial=342).
+I love how the
+Maple looks on top of the Bamboo desk and the extra organization keeps my desk clean.
+The metal shelf is a great place to store a Macbook when not in use.

 ## My laptop

-Most of the day I'm working on a work-issued [2016 15-inch MacBook Pro](https://support.apple.com/kb/SP749?locale=en_US).
-It sits in clamshell mode, though I lay it flat just in case I need to open it to reconnect something.
-My personal laptop, and the laptop I'm currently typing this on, is a [2021 14-inch MacBook Pro](https://www.apple.com/shop/buy-mac/macbook-pro/14-inch) with a M1 Max processor.
-This laptop is the best computer I've ever owned.
+Most of the day I'm working on a work-issued [2021 14-inch MacBook Pro](https://www.apple.com/shop/buy-mac/macbook-pro/14-inch) with an M1 Pro processor.
+It sits in clamshell mode nestled tightly into a [Grovemade MacBook Dock](https://grovemade.com/product/wood-macbook-dock/?initial=637), My personal laptop, and the laptop I'm currently typing this on, is a [2021 14-inch MacBook Pro](https://www.apple.com/shop/buy-mac/macbook-pro/14-inch) with a M1 Max processor.
+These new Macbook Pros are the best computers I've ever used.
 The screen is gorgeous, I love the new design, and the keyboard is nicer than any MacBook before it.
-The M1 Max is definitely overpowered for my needs but I wanted 32 GBs of RAM.
-It's worth saying again, this laptop is the best computer I've ever owned.
+The M1 Max in my personal computer is definitely overpowered for my needs but I wanted
+32 GBs of RAM.
+It's worth saying again, this laptop is the best computer I've ever used.

 ## My monitor

-I use the [Dell S2722QC 27-inch 4K monitor](https://www.amazon.com/gp/product/B09DTDRJWP/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
-When
-looking for a new monitor my priorities were: price, size, pixels-per-inch - in that order.
-This monitor is… fine.
-But I think that's the state of the monitor market, everything is mostly fine.
+I use the [Apple Studio Display](https://www.apple.com/studio-display/).
+I have a few complaints (the webcam is atrocious) but it's the monitor
+I've wanted for years.
+5k is the perfect resolution for Macs and I'm thrilled to finally have it.
 I mount the monitor on the [Fully Jarvis Monitor Mounting Arm](https://www.amazon.com/gp/product/B071G4LZNY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 The arm holds my monitor fine and I appreciate the mobility and extra desk space.
 My only complaint about the mounting arm is that I wish it were a tad smaller, it's quite bulky.